 - Yellow discharge lasting more than a week.

 - Trouble urinating.

-Jaundice is common a few days after baby is born and usually starts to appear visually from head to toe.
+Jaundice is common a few days after your infant is born, and usually starts to appear visually from head to toe.
 It usually gets worse, progressing slowly down baby’s body before it gets better and ultimately resolves.
 While some jaundice is usually minor and not worrisome, here are some things to watch out for:

 - A significant change in appearance – for example, yesterday baby’s head was slightly jaundice but now all of baby is jaundice.

-- Baby is sleeping excessively, and even too sleepy to feed or feed well.
+- Your infant is sleeping excessively, and even too sleepy to feed or feed well.

 A common yeast infection in breastfeeding babies that can be passed easily between mother and baby making it difficult to treat.
 Besides the discomfort, it’s not harmful long term – but it is annoying, so seek treatment immediately if you notice any of the following:

 - White rash on inside of baby’s mouth.